One of the biggest causes of stress for limited company contractors and other small business owners is dealing with late-paying clients.

 10. Compensation for debt recovery costs

-Although this should be a last resort, it’s good to know that you can charge clients for reasonable debt recovery costs under UK law.
-This has been the case since March 16th, 2013, and remains valid post-Brexit.
+Although this should be a last resort, it’s useful to know that you can charge clients for debt recovery costs under UK law.

-In addition to interest on late payments, UK law entitles you to charge for debt recovery:
+In addition to interest on late payments, the legislation allows businesses to claim fixed compensation for debt recovery:

 Our Partner Accountants